The chapel and quad in Exeter College

 About the college

-The Academic Dean and the College Adviser system, provided by the college and independent of departmental or faculty supervision, build links with the college’s full-time academics.
-The college's modern graduate centre at Exeter House on the Iffley Road provides a warm and welcoming base for graduates from all over the world.
+The Senior Tutor and the College Adviser system, provided by the college and independent of departmental or faculty supervision, build links with the college’s full-time academics.
+The college's modern graduate centre at Exeter House on Iffley Road provides a warm and welcoming base for graduates from all over the world.

 The college funds several generous graduate scholarships, including one reserved for Exeter College students who want to stay on for a further degree - the Amelia Jackson Senior Studentship.